 Frequently Asked Questions

+No!
 Some aAa® users actually find they use fewer bulls after adding aAa® to their breeding program.
-Because aAa® looks at the way all body parts are interrelated in order to find solutions to the causes of a cow’s problems, it is easier to choose bulls with the aAa® numbers your cows need than to choose bulls by looking at many separate linear evaluation criteria such as udder height, udder width, udder depth, udder attachment, udder cleft, udder tilt, etc. The “aAa® Use Made Simple” spreadsheet can help aAa® users breed their entire herd using as few as 8 different bulls of their choosing.
+Because aAa® looks at the way all body parts are formed and function together, it is easier to choose bulls with the aAa® numbers your cows need than to look at many separate linear evaluation criteria.
+The aAa® Use Made Simple spreadsheet allows aAa® users to make accurate aAa® matings for their entire herd using as few as 8 different bulls.

 Q: Why are aAa® numbers sometimes reviewed and changed?

 aAa® analyzers do their best to predict how young animals will develop as they mature. aAa® qualities can bee seen in heifers and young bulls, but it may not be clear yet where functional problems will occur.
 For example, legs and feet do not usually fail until a cow approaches full mature weight.
 Udder structures do not fail until they are under the stress of milk production.

 Many aAa® users have yearling heifers analyzed before first breeding, then have the aAa® numbers reviewed once they are fresh and fully mature.
 Most often the aAa® numbers do not change upon review, but sometimes the order of the numbers may change.
 This can also be true of young bulls as they mature.

 Q: Are aAa® and Weeks® the same thing?

 aAa® and Weeks® are identical.
 The aAa® service mark is used in North America, Australia & New Zealand; the Weeks® service mark is used in Europe and Japan.